farirpgs/fari-app/docs/fari-wiki.md

 Fari's supported languages are split into multiple files where each file contains a list of keys used by the app and their translated values.

+## Lokalise

+Fari uses [Lokalise](https://lokalise.com/) to help with localization.

+If you are interested in contributing to Fari's in a significant way, contact [RPDeshaies on Discord](https://discord.com/invite/vMAJFjUraA) to see about becoming an official Fari Translator.

+Otherwise, take a look at the other options for translating Fari programmatically.

 ## Adding a new language to Fari

-To add a new language to Fari, you can download the [english translation file](https://github.com/fariapp/fari/blob/master/lib/services/internationalization/locales/enTranslation.ts) and update the values of each key.
+To add a new language to Fari, you can download the [english translation file](https://github.com/fariapp/fari/blob/master/locales/en.json) and update the values of each key.

 Once the file is translated, [open a feature request](https://github.com/fariapp/fari/issues/new/choose) and upload the new file in the issue.